oracleif/laftrifles/README.md

 ```
 allvp           video poker (includes JoB, DW...and cheating!)
 allvp_cardgen   utility for allvp, generates playing card images
+box10k          generate words for a Letterboxed  puzzle (see lboxworks)
 car_sales       the frustration of car bargaining to no good end
 divtest         long division quiz (for fun?)
 dm.vim          minesweeper for vim disguised as disk recovery simulator